datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 - **`data/`**: Use this folder to store your raw data.
 For the sake of transparency and provenance, you should always keep a copy of your **raw data**.
-If you need to cleanup data, do it programmatically (_i.e._ with scripts) and make sure to separate cleaned up data from the raw one.
+If you need to cleanup data, do it programmatically (_i.e._ with scripts) and make sure to separate cleaned up data from the raw data.
 For example, you can store raw data in files `./data/raw/` and clean data in `./data/clean/`.

 - **`documents/`**: Use this folder to store outlines, drafts, and other text.